Priest Killing Case In Spain Raises Hope For Justice

 The Spanish court provided a video livestream of the proceedings for people to follow it in El Salvador and the feed was broadcast on social media and by various news outlets.
 The Salvadoran news site, El Faro, recorded 69,000 views on the final day of the trial.

-"It was in the middle of the night for me and very early morning in El Salvador," said Almudena Bernabéu, a Spanish human rights lawyer who is prosecutor in the case.
+"It was in the middle of the night for me and very early morning in El Salvador," said Almudena Bernabéu, a Spanish human rights lawyer.
+She is a member of the prosecution team and co-founder of the Guernica Group that promotes accountability in human rights and international criminal cases.
 She appeared in court via video from her home in San Francisco.

 Bernabéu spent more than a decade building the case, relying on a trove of declassified U.S. documents, including from the State Department, the CIA and the FBI.